nygeog/globalsat/tree_walks.md

 Click <strong>View as iFrame</strong> if you need more screen real estate on your phone.

 ##Walks
 The map should be clear (if zoomed in) which side of the street to walk down.

+###Direction
 If the walk is primarily North/South oriented walk from North to South.
 If the walk is East/West oriented walk from West to East.

 If for any chance a side of the street is impassable upon first getting to the walk, use the other side but mark it down in your notes.